-‘Queen of Coachella’ Vanessa Hudgens Embraced So Many Trends in One Look
+This Is How ‘Queen of Coachella’ Vanessa Hudgens Embraced So Many Trends in One Look

 She completed the look with festival-friendly black sandals that featured an ankle strap and round-stud detail around the toe strap.

-From her boundless accessory drawer, she pulled out the following and walked out wearing all of it: a wide-brim hat by Lack of Color, round sunglasses by Vera Wang, a necklace with a heart-shaped pendant by Vanessa Money, a book bag, a choker, dangling earrings, three rings — one of them a full-finger ring, minimalist bangles, two ornate statement bracelets, a studded belt, a long chainlink necklace that incorporated a large lighter, a silver manicure with crystal embellishments — and she continued the theme with crystals on her face.
+She complemented the ensemble with the following: a wide-brim hat by Lack of Color, round sunglasses by Vera Wang, a necklace with a heart-shaped pendant by Vanessa Money, a book bag, a choker, dangling earrings, three rings — one of them a full-finger ring, minimalist bangles, two ornate statement bracelets, a studded belt, a long chainlink necklace that incorporated a large lighter, and crystal embellishments for her fingernails and face.

-Indeed, it is among her most ambitious efforts.
+Indeed, it is among her most ambitious standout style statements.

 Speaking to Entertainment Tonight previously, she admitted that she attracts a lot of attention because of her passion for indulging in bohemian trends.
 “I should just dress like crap and no one would care,” she joked.
 “But that’s the other [fun] part of music festivals is dressing up.
 Any excuse to dress up is good for me.”